eddiehale3/kubernetes-101/README.md

 # Kubernetes Sample Application

 Basic Kubernetes application for learning purposes.
-It includes a basic express API served on port 8080, and configuration for Kubernetes Servcie, Deployment, and Namespace resources.
+It includes a basic express API served on port 8080, and configuration for Kubernetes Servcie, Deployment, ConfigMap, Secret, and Namespace resources.

 The commands assume you will deploy locally to Docker Desktop or Minikube, or `kubectl`'s context is directed at a remote cluster.